Hami Syahin

-Muhammad Hami Syahin bin Said (born 16 December 1998) is a Singaporean professional footballer who plays as a midfielder for Singapore Premier League club Lion City Sailors and the Singapore national team.
+Muhammad Hami Syahin bin Said (born 16 December 1998), better known as Hami Syahin or just Hami, is a Singaporean professional footballer who plays either as a central-midfielder or right-back for Singapore Premier League club Lion City Sailors and the Singapore national team.

+Beginnings and breakthrough

+Youth career

+On 13 March 2015, He was selected for a 10-day training stint in France with Ben Davies and Muhelmy Suhaimi and played in two friendly matches for FC Metz, against RC Strasbourg on their second day there, and FC Sarrebourg, a day before they were scheduled to return home.

 Club career

 Young Lions

-Hami began his club career with S.League club Young Lions in 2015.
+Hami began his club career with S.League club Young Lions in November 2015.
 However, he made zero appearance for the club.
-In 2016, Hami earned his first cap and played almost all matches throughout the 2016 S.League season.
+In the 2016 season, Hami earned his first appearances and played almost all matches throughout the 2016 S.League season.
 He scored his first goal against Warriors.

 Home United

-In 2019, Hami joined Home United from Young Lions.
+On 3 February 2019, Hami joined Home United from Young Lions ahead of the 2019 Singapore Premier League season.

 During Home United's 2019 AFC Cup Group H opening match, Hami scored a long range volley to equalise against Indonesian side PSM Makassar to secure a point with a 1-1 draw.

 Hami scored the decisive penalty for Home United in the 2019 Singapore Community Shield.
 Due to a combination of injuries to Izzdin Shafiq as well as the constant coaching changes, Hami was mainly deployed in the defensive midfield position.

+Return to Young Lions

+On 4 November 2020, Hami re-joined his former club, Young Lions as he is serving his compulsory two years National services.

+Lion City Sailors

+In January 2022, Hami joined Lion City Sailors after he completed his National services commitments.
+On 9 December 2023, he lifted his first ever cup win which is the 2023 Singapore Cup.
+On 18 June 2024, Hami made his 50th appearance for the club.

+Hami played in the 2025 AFC Champions League Two final against Sharjah, the Sailors finished as a runner-up after a 1–2 defeat.

 International career

+Youth

 Hami was initially selected in the 40 players provisional squad by head coach V. Sundramoorthy for the 2016 AFF Championship.
 However, he was not included in the final 23 man squad to take part in the competition.

 Hami was called up in June 2017 for a closed door friendly against Myanmar on 6 June 2017, 2019 AFC Asian Cup qualification match against Chinese Taipei on 10 June 2017 and a friendly against Argentina on 13 June 2017.

 Hami was also called up for 2017 Southeast Asian Games.

+Senior

-Hami made his official debut on 5 September 2019, against Yemen in an eventual 2-2 draw.
+Hami made his official debut for Singapore on 5 September 2019, against Yemen in an eventual 2-2 draw.

 In 2022, Hami was included in the team for the 2022 FAS Tri-Nations Series and 2022 AFF Championship.

+On 18 November 2024, Hami captained Singapore during a friendly match against Chinese Taipei.